marcincuber/eks/README.md

 # EKS

 Implementation of EKS using terraform and cloudformation.
 Fully functional templates to deploy your VPC and kubernetes clusters together with all the essential tags.
-Also, worker nodes are part of ASG with consists of spot and on-demand instances.
+Also, worker nodes are part of ASG which consists of spot and on-demand instances.

 ## Terraform